 60cm - For women who are 174cm or taller or plus size women.

 Seeing a chiropractor during pregnancy can be extremely beneficial.
 A chiropractor can get your body properly aligned and naturally induce labor and prepare for labor.
 More importantly, having your pelvis aligned not only relieves pelvis pain but also leads to a smoother delivery.
 It's wise to choose a Chiropractor who specializes in pregnancy.
 Check out the benefits here!

 Finally, Take control and be prepared.
-Knowledge is power.
+Preparing your body is not the only way to prepare for birth, knowledge is power.
 Also, make sure you know the signs of labor.

 I would love to hear the ways you naturally prepare your body for labor and the results you had.